"We Studied Our Way Out of the Seventh-day Adventist Church"

-1. Adventists identify the union of Roman Catholicism with civil power as the "beast" of Revelation:
+1. SDAs identify the union of Roman Catholicism with civil power as the "beast" of Revelation:

-2. At the end of time, a conflict will arise between those who worship the beast and his image and those who are the true followers of God.
-What sets these two groups apart is that one group, the true followers, keeps Saturday as a holy day, and the other group, the apostates, keeps Sunday as a holy day:
+3. At the end of time, a conflict will arise between those who worship the beast and his image and those who are the true followers of God.
+What sets these two groups apart is that one group, the true loyal remnant, keeps Saturday as a holy day, and the other group, the fallen and apostate group, worships on Sunday:

-3. At the end of time, those who keep Sunday as a holy day will seek to destroy those who keep Saturday as a holy day.
+4. At the end of time, those who keep Sunday as a holy day will receive the Mark of the Beast.
+Then, they will attempt to destroy those who keep Saturday as a holy day.
 They will pass laws against the Sabbath-keepers, eventually passing a death-penalty for those who keep Saturday holy.
-These laws, prophesied by church prophetess Ellen White, are known to Adventists as the National Sunday Law or Universal Sunday Law:
+These laws, prophesied by church prophetess Ellen White, are known to SDAs as the National Sunday Law and Universal Sunday Law:

 "Those who obey God will experience the wrath of the dragon (Rev. 12:17) and eventually be threatened with death (Rev. 13:15)."3